thautwarm/Incantation/ReadMe.md

 This library is written by `flowpython`(so it just support Python 3.6.x now...), which makes the codes much more readable.

 **P.S**
-Running on Python 3.6, you can use pip to install it.
+Running on Python 3.6, it can be installed by using `pip`.
 If you want to compile the source codes you should install `flowpython`.
 The release package is totally made up of `pyc` files, which're compiled from `flowpython sources` and then can be executed on `CPython 3.6`.

 ## Install